 Measurement of capital - frequently asked questions

-The following frequently asked questions (FAQs) provide information to assist regulated entities to interpret prudential standards APS 111 Capital Adequacy: Measurement of Capital, GPS 112 Capital Adequacy: Measurement of Capital, and LPS 112 Capital Adequacy: Measurement of Capital, with respect to the requirements for Additional Tier 1 Capital instruments, Tier 2 Capital instruments, and Mutual Equity Interests (MEIs).
+The following frequently asked questions (FAQs) provide information to assist regulated entities in complying with Prudential Standards APS 111 Capital Adequacy: Measurement of Capital, GPS 112 Capital Adequacy: Measurement of Capital, and LPS 112 Capital Adequacy: Measurement of Capital (the capital requirements), with respect to the requirements for Common Equity Tier 1 (CET1) Capital instruments, Additional Tier 1 (AT1) Capital instruments, Tier 2 (Tier 2) Capital instruments, and Mutual Equity Interests (MEIs).

-These FAQs do not provide an exhaustive list of examples.
-Regulated entities are encouraged to contact APRA if they have questions about the interpretation of the relevant prudential tandards.
+These FAQs are not exhaustive.
+Regulated entities are encouraged to contact APRA if they have questions regarding the interpretation of the relevant prudential standards.

 1. Information relevant for APRA’s assessment of the eligibility of capital instruments

-1.1: What information will facilitate APRA’s assessment of Additional Tier 1 and Tier 2 capital instruments?
-(Updated June 2019)
+1.1: What information will facilitate APRA’s assessment of the eligibility of a capital instrument?
+(Updated December 2021)

 In assessing the eligibility of an existing or proposed capital instrument, APRA will wish to review a complete set of relevant documents for that capital instrument.
 This includes:

-- relevant opinions (e.g. accounting, tax and legal – refer to 1.4), rulings, advices and waivers; and
+- relevant opinions (e.g. accounting, tax and legal – refer to FAQ 1.4), rulings, advices and waivers (as applicable); and

-- any ancillary and supporting agreements (e.g. agency agreement, dealer agreement) (refer to 1.8).
+- any ancillary and supporting agreements (e.g. agency agreement, dealer agreement, any other agreements which impose benefits or obligations linked to the capital instrument) (refer to FAQ 1.8).

-APRA’s assessment will be facilitated if all documentation for a proposed capital instrument is in the form of well-developed and consistent drafts.
-Where amendments have been made to a base document over time, it will assist if APRA is provided with a consolidated copy of the current draft document, with new clauses/content identified.
+APRA’s assessment will be facilitated if all documentation for a proposed capital instrument is in the form of well-developed draft documents which are consistent with each other and prior documents.
+Where amendments have been made to a base document over time, please provide a consolidated copy of the current draft document, with new clauses/content identified.
+In addition, please provide an explanation of the rationale behind the insertion of new clauses/content or innovative features and how they are consistent with the prudential requirements.

 Drafting errors in the documentation or lack of an adequate explanation of the rationale behind inclusion of new clauses/content or innovative features will inevitably lead to delays in APRA’s assessment process as the errors will need to be rectified and the documents resubmitted and an explanation for the changes provided.